paulfioravanti/steno-dictionaries/src/chidori/README.md

   keyboard Backspace key.
 - There is not a way to input _[handakuten][]_ on ka, ki, ku, ke, or ko using an IME to form the [phonetic shift][] "nga" (か゚) etc sounds.
-There isn't even a way to input a _dakuten_ or _handakuten_ in isolation, so I created a set of strokes [outside of this dictionary][japanese-punctuation.json] to do this:
+There isn't even a way to input a _dakuten_ or _handakuten_ in isolation, so there is a set of strokes in Chidori that does this:

   ```txt
   "TKABGT": "{^゙^}", # DAKuTen